imbo/imbo/docs/installation/installation.rst

         imageId KEY INTEGER NOT NULL,
         tagName TEXT NOT NULL,
         tagValue TEXT NOT NULL
     )

+    CREATE TABLE IF NOT EXISTS shorturl ( shortUrlId TEXT PRIMARY KEY NOT NULL,
+        publicKey TEXT NOT NULL,
+        imageIdentifier TEXT NOT NULL,
+        extension TEXT,
+        query TEXT NOT NULL
+    )

+    CREATE INDEX shorturlparams ON shorturl (
+        publicKey,
+        imageIdentifier,
+        extension,
+        query
+    )

 The following table is only needed if you plan on storing the actual images themselves in SQLite: